Reviews You Can Rely On

 Tip:

-Not sure how to email your blood pressures to your doctor or prefer a blood pressure monitor that doesn't offer this option?
+Not sure how to email your blood pressure data to your doctor?
+Or do you prefer a blood pressure monitor that doesn't offer this option?
 Just take your blood pressure monitor with you to your next appointment.

 blood pressure monitor - the platinum has limited internal memory (100 for each of 2 users)...